BucketOfFish/photon_method/README.md

     However, you can also define dedicated selection for your own analysis regions.
 For example, look for hist_ht200_*, which is the reweighting factor that we used for strong 2L SR with HT>200 GeV.
     Keep in mind that you shouldn't have MET cuts or Delta Phi cuts in the selection of reweighting factors.

-6. "cd Plotting; source draw_all.sh; cd .." to examine results of smearing and reweighting.
+5. Now we examine results of smearing and reweighting.

     The photon MET distribution (red) is compared with the Z+jets MET distribution (blue).
     If the 1-jet region closure is bad in a pT range, it is often due to the poor statistics in that range.
     We need good statistics to make a shape of MET parallel for deconvolution.
     If a bin does not have enough stats, go to BasicSetting.C and change the binning of sm_pt_bin.

-7. Making plots in the Strong2L 2017 paper
+6. Making plots in the Strong2L 2017 paper
     cd MakeHistogram
     root -l
     .L MakeSelectionHistogram_Strong2LPaper2017.C++